Man, woman, and child sit on a plane and look at a magazine together.

 Table of contents

-1. A co-branded airline card may offer bonus miles for eligible purchases with a specific airline but may require you to redeem your rewards with that airline.
+1. A co-branded airline card may require you to redeem your rewards with that airline.

-3. Certain travel cards offer low introductory interest rates that can help you manage large travel expenses like airfare.
+3. Some travel cards offer low introductory interest rates that can help with large expenses like airfare.

 Compare co-branded airline credit cards and travel rewards credit cards